atomicpages/pretty-checkbox-react/docs/docs/getting-started/basic-concepts.md

 -   Works with uncontrolled form solutions (e.g. `react-hook-form`)
 -   and more...

+All the things you know and love about pretty checkbox are supported with a rich, intuitive react-first API.

 ## Components

-At the core of PCR lies three components:
+PCR exposes three components:

 -   `Checkbox`
 -   `Radio`
 -   `Switch`

-By themselves, the components render regular old HTML.
+any by themselves, the components are completely _stateless_ and just render regular old HTML.

 ```jsx live
 function App() {